 another AP that does not belong to the same ESS to advertise the same channel for peer-to-peer (P2P) communication.

-Coordinated restricted target wake time (TWT): [Co-RTWT] A procedure that enables an AP to coordinate its R-TWT schedule(s) with OBSS AP(s) and/or extend protection to R-TWT schedule(s) of OBSS AP(s).
+Coordinated restricted target wake time (R-TWT): [Co-RTWT] A procedure that enables an AP to coordinate its R-TWT schedule(s) with OBSS AP(s) to extend protection to R-TWT schedule(s) of OBSS AP(s). #909 #2654

 Coordinated restricted target wake time (Co-RTWT) agreement: [Co-RTWT agreement] An agreement established via a successful Co-RTWT negotiation between a Co-RTWT requesting AP and a Co-RTWT responding AP.